MPCA-data/tidytuesdays/show-n-tell/exercises/pair_programming.md

 > "Two pears are better than one."

 Let's practice writing R scripts as a team.
-One partner will convey what you want to accomplish, while the other is in charge of writing the R script.
-There's no pressure at all, but there might be sugaR :candy: points on the line - just saying.
+One partner will convey what you want to accomplish, while the other writes the R script.
+There's no pressure, but there might be sugaR :candy: points on the line.

 #### Steps